bryanwweber/bryanwweber.github.io/_posts/2014-01-13-how-to-use-git-svn-to-rebase-in-a-loop.md

 ---
 layout: post
-title:  "How to use git-svn to rebase in a loop"
+title:  How to use git-svn to rebase in a loop
 date:   2014-01-13 07:50
 categories: Personal
 ---